 While the bulk of user complaints surrounding the random order of messages seems to have happened since the iOS 11.2.1 update on Dec.
 13 (which is when I started experiencing the issue, too), there have been similar reports for the iOS 11.2 update on Dec.
 2 and even some when iOS 11 first dropped back in September — and even in earlier iOS versions.

-Apple had not publicly acknowledged the bug until they issued a patch on Jan.
-23 (see Method 1 below).
+Apple had not publicly acknowledged the bug until they issued patches on January 23 and then again on May 29 (see Method 1 below).
 Even then, you may still be experiencing issues, so there are some other options you can try out to get messages back in the right order.
 If you're lucky, the first potential fix may solve your issue, but if not, just keep going down the list and one of them will likely help.

-Apple has issued a "fix" that may solve all of your problems, but you'll need to update your iPhone to iOS 11.2.5, if you haven't already.
+Apple has issued a "fix" that may solve all of your problems, but you'll need to update your iPhone to the latest software version, iOS 11.4.
+We first saw Apple address this bug in iOS 11.2.5 and then again in iOS 11.3, but users were still having issues.
 If you have already updated and are still experiencing issues, keep running down this list for more things you can try to get messages back in the right order.

 The first and easiest option you should try is simply force-quitting the Messages app.
 This method is universal for any app of yours that seems to be acting up.